neerajchowdary889/RubixBridge/README.md

 - **Operating System**: These instructions are provided for Windows, macOS, and Linux.
 - **`rubixgoplatform` Installation**: Ensure you have `rubixgoplatform` installed on your system.
 - **Directory Path**: Navigate to the directory where the "oneclickquorum.sh" script is located.
+- Make necessart changes to the path in the oneclickquorum file.

 ## Windows